Alexander Ivanov (art collector)

 Alexander Ivanov (Russian: Александр Иванов, born October 27, 1962) is a Russian art collector who lives in Moscow.
 He is best known for the Fabergé Museum in Baden-Baden, which is the first private Russian-owned museum outside of Russia.
 In the 2010s, he claimed that a Middle Eastern collector offered him $2 billion for his Fabergé collection, the world's largest collection in his own words.
 Other collecting interests include dinosaur fossils, ancient Greek and Roman art, pre-Columbian gold, Old Master paintings, Impressionist paintings, Orthodox icons, and vintage automobiles.

 His most significant purchase was the 1902 Fabergé egg made as an engagement gift to Baron Édouard de Rothschild fiancée.
 The collector bought it at Christie's in London on 28 November 2007 for £8 million (£8,980,500 including buyer's premium), almost $16.5 million at the time, saying it was Fabergé’s "finest ever."
 The item broke three world records, a record auction price for any Russian object and both the world's most expensive timepiece and Fabergé object ever sold.

 Early life and career

 Born in Pskov, Russian SFSR, in 1962, Ivanov served in the Soviet Navy before making his studies in Moscow, eventually graduating in Law from Moscow State University.
 In the late 1980s, as the Soviet Union began to allow some capitalism, Ivanov was one of the first Russian businessmen to start trading in computers, and he quickly built up a successful and lucrative business.
 He began collecting Fabergé eggs and other art soon afterwards, because he had bags full of cash that he didn't know what to do with.
-Despite the minor relaxation of state repression under Mikhail Gorbachev, Soviet society remained a place of severe restrictions, and terrible deficits of all consumer goods.